home catalog search luxury villas contact us find yourself in italy

 What are my responsibilities as a tenant?

 When you leave for the day, make sure that all windows are closed, as gusts of wind are not uncommon.
-This will also keep out uninvited guests.
+This will also keep out uninvited “guests”.
 It's a good idea to also bring in drying towels and cushions, tablecloths, etc., as sudden afternoon rain showers can also occur.
-Finally, don't forget that utilities are much higher in Italy than in other countries and that all lights and appliances should be turned off.
+Don't forget that utilities are much higher in Italy than in other countries and that all lights and appliances should be turned off.
+Also, closing the windows when the air conditioning is on reduces consumption costs, which are usually the responsibility of the tenant.

 top of page